 Many researchers derived their studies from judging female physical attractiveness based on the most popular indicator, Waist-Hip-Ratio (WHR) that was developed by Singh [5].
-In different counties, there are diverse views in ranking the importance of these shape parameters (waist and hip width) towards female physical attractiveness; and various types of image simulations from line drawings [5-6] to computer-manipulated photographs [2] and 3D figures were used in studying the attractiveness of female body figures.
+In different counties, there are diverse views in ranking the importance of these shape parameters (waist and hip width) towards female physical attractiveness; and various types of image simulations from line drawings [5-6] to computer - manipulated photographs [2] and 3D figures were used in studying the attractiveness of female body figures.

-Meanwhile, the demand for computer-related skills in apparel industry is increasing throughout the past decade and it is predicted that the skills required in different areas will increase from 5 to 15% by the next 5 years [4].
+With the fast-growing development of the computer technology, applications of software provide a capable platform for the apparel industry in simulating digital fabric prints and virtual 3D body models.
+The demand for computer-related skills in apparel industry is increasing throughout the past decade and it is predicted that the skills required in different areas will increase from 5 to 15% by the next 5 years [4].
 The use of computer technology speeds up the development cycle especially in the areas of computer-aided design (CAD), digital textile design, 3D garment design and drafting, and product lifecycle management (PLM) systems in apparel business [1].
-There is a research gap in the development of digital prints on 3D body models to enhance the attractiveness of body shape.
-The successful development is suitable for use digitally in all aspects of apparel industry.